Living more independently

 You can find more information and apply to join a course.

-Healthy eating and wellbeing from your local wellbeing hub
+Healthy eating and wellbeing advice

 Find your local wellbeing hub.

-‘Find it Out’ support for people with SEND up to the age of 25 from Family Hubs
+Find It Out support is available from family hubs for people up to the age of 25 with SEND.

-Family Hubs can answer your questions and give you information, advice and guidance.
+Family hubs can answer your questions and give you information, advice and guidance.
 They can help you find local services, make referrals and talk through your needs.

 If staff can’t find the right service or you need extra help, they can offer up to 5 sessions with a team member.
 That person will work with you directly and tailor the sessions to help you reach your goals.

-Find your local Family Hub.
+Find your local family hub.

 Organisations that can help